 Commissioned and maintained by Dia Art Foundation, The Lightning Field exemplifies Dia’s commitment to supporting art projects whose nature and scale exceed the limits normally available within the traditional museum or gallery.

-Dia Art Foundation also maintains three other Walter De Maria projects: The Broken Kilometer (1979) and The New York Earth Room (1977), both in New York City, as well as The Vertical Earth Kilometer (1977), in Kassel, Germany.
+Dia Art Foundation also maintains three other Walter De Maria projects: The Broken Kilometer (1979) and The New York Earth Room (1977), both in New York, as well as The Vertical Earth Kilometer (1977), in Kassel, Germany.

-All visitors must comply with state, local, and federal COVID-19 regulations current at their time of travel.
+All visitors must comply with New Mexico state, local, and federal COVID-19 regulations current at their time of travel.
+To preserve guest and staff safety, please protect yourself and others from COVID-19 with the following recommendations:

 May, June, September, and October